Wharton MBA Core 9.5 course units

 - Health Services System, HCMG 841

 - Health Care Field Application Project, HCMG 653 (It is taken in the second semester of the first year.
-Five or six person “learning teams” are assigned to consult to a health-related firm on a current management problem).
+Five or six person “teams” are assigned to consult to a health-related firm on a current management problem).

 In addition to the two Health Care core courses above, students in the health care program are required to take at least three course units of health care courses from within specialized segments of the health care industry such as managed care organizations, hospitals, integrated delivery systems, pharmaceutical and biotechnology companies, and long-term care organizations.